- 1 comment

 Tip: It's best to tackle these trails in the early morning to avoid the heat.

 Candidasa is a very hilly area, perfect for some great Bali hikes.
 The main hiking trail here leaves from Tenganan, a small ancient village in the regency of Karangasem.
 The trail continues on to the neighbouring villages of Macang and Ngis, passing through rainforests and rice fields along the way, before turning around back to Tenganan.
 This trek isn't very long and only should take a couple of hours, but it is best when done with a guide – though you are permitted to do it yourself if you're feeling very adventurous and have a good sense of direction.
 Like most Bali treks, leave early in the morning to avoid the sweltering heat.

 Check out this budget-friendly 8-day tour that begins in Candidasa but packs in Lombok and Kuta!

 West Bali National Park is found on the island's western coast and is mostly made up of a well-preserved forest.
 It is also home to a rare species of bird, the endangered Bali starling.
 Hiking trails through this gorgeous park might allow you to catch a glimpse of some of its other animals, from wild pigs and monkeys to mice and munkac (barking deer).
-It costs about 400,000 IDR* (USD 28) for your park permit and guide.
-All this can be arranged at the park's headquarters in Cekik, near Gilimanuk.

 From there, you can park your car and your guide will take you on a roughly 7–hour hike through the park.
 Other hikes are also available lasting about one to two hours each, such as the Prapat Agung trail in the north or the Teluk Terima trail near the Labuan Lalang jetty.
 Be sure to bring your camera for some great wildlife photography opportunities, and your swimsuit for a spot of snorkelling at the park's marine park.